MattPahuta/developer-portfolio-fem/README.md

 ## Acknowledgments

 As mentioned above, part way along my development of this project I reviewed Jessica Chan's approach to the challenge.
-I want to call out several areas of the code I ended up revising based on the approach Jessica took, Including my somewhat clumsy implementation of the uderline text-decoration of the hero accent text in favor of her background-image w/linear-gradient solution.
+I want to call out several areas of the code I ended up revising based on the approach Jessica took, Including my somewhat clumsy implementation of the underline text-decoration of the hero accent text in favor of her background-image w/linear-gradient solution.
 However, for the links with similar accent styles, I went with something closer to Stephanie Eckles' approach to styling links as buttons.